killergerbah/asbplayer/README.md

 A browser-based media player intended to assist subtitle sentence mining.

-- Can sync subtitles with HTML5 video elements as long as the Chrome [extension](https://github.com/killergerbah/asbplayer/releases/latest) is installed.
+- Can sync subtitle files with HTML5 video elements as long as the Chrome [extension](https://github.com/killergerbah/asbplayer/releases/latest) is installed.
 - A best-effort is made to ensure that subtitles displayed in video elements are text-selectable and can be scanned by popup dictionary extensions like Yomi-chan.
-- Supports playback of local video and audio files.
-- Local video and audio files can be played in "condensed mode," skipping sections without subtitles.
+- Local media can be played in "condensed mode," skipping sections without subtitles.
-- Supports audio-clipping/screenshotting of video and audio files.
-- Supports audio-clipping/screenshotting of streaming video synced through the extension.
-- Implements a copy history for asynchronous sentence mining.
-- Supports creation of flashcards with audio/screenshot through AnkiConnect.
+- Supports creation of audio/screenshot Anki flashcards from both streaming video and local media through AnkiConnect.

 asbplayer is hosted at [https://killergerbah.github.io/asbplayer/](https://killergerbah.github.io/asbplayer/).

 ## Usage
-The below information can also be found in the application by clicking on the question mark button in the top right.
+The below information can also be found in asbplayer by clicking on the question mark button in the top right.

 ### Loading files
 - Drag and drop mkv, srt, ass, or mp3 files into the player.